okafrancois/supa-table/README.md

 - The limit prop sets the number of results to be shown per page, and the sortKey prop sets the key to sort the data by.
 - The currentPage prop sets the current page number, and the onPageChange prop is a function that is called when the page is changed.
 - The totalResults prop sets the total number of results, and the totalPages prop sets the total number of pages.
-- The searchKey prop allows for searching the table data and will automatically filter the table content.
+- The onPageChange prop is a function that is called a page is changed.
 - The onPaginate prop is a function that is called when the pagination is changed.
+- The onLimitChange prop is a function that is called when the limit is changed.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details